DarkDabula/my-modularized-hotas/status.md

 ![New rocker module assembled](./images/20221008_new_rocker_module.jpg)

 ## 03. Oct 2022
-The right pannel is now fully assembled and wired.
+The right panel is now fully assembled and wired.
 One major step is done.

 ![Right panel assembled](./images/20221003_right_panel_assembled.jpg)

 Next phase is the final design for the lever corpus.

 ## 28. Sep 2022
-It took four attemps to print a perfect fitting HAT.
+It took four attempts to print a perfect fitting HAT.
 I am pretty happy how it worked out finally.
 The next step will be to create an assembly description with the needed screws and other parts.

 ![Right panel with HAT](./images/20220928_HAT.jpg)